Company: King Engine Bearings

 Click on a thumbnail to see the full-size image

 King manufactures a large selection of bearings engineered for specific applications.
-All King performance bearings feature greater rod bearing height that improves bearing to bore contact/heat transfer and reduces spin potential at high RPMs.
-Main bearings feature enlarged, chamfered oil holes and 3/4-grooving.
-In addition, most rod bearings are available with or without dowel holes.
-King bearings feature the closest wall tolerances in the industry (Bull’s Eye Tolerance), with all shells matched to .0001˝.
+King says all its performance bearings feature greater rod bearing height that improves bearing to bore contact/heat transfer and reduces spin potential at high rpms, and its main bearings feature enlarged, chamfered oil holes and grooving.
+In addition, King says, most rod bearings are available with or without dowel holes.
+King says its bearings feature the closest wall tolerances in the industry (Bull's Eye Tolerance), with all shells matched to .0001".
 Main and rod bearings are narrowed for large radii crankshafts.

-For more information on King XP Bearings and the company's complete line of performance engine bearings, visit www.kingbearings.com.
+For more information on King HP bearings and the company's complete line of performance engine bearings, visit www.kingbearings.com